Breaking: #107884 - Rework actions to use Buttons API with Components

 ProcessFileListActionsEvent

-via the event's
+component using the event’s

 set method.

-Internally, buttons are now put into the new
+Internally, buttons are placed into an

-Action container
+Action container,

-which can be retrieved via
+retrieved via

-TYPO3\ or
+Action or

 // Before